 - Synthetic Drugs

-Our team will review your withdrawal symptoms and your history of addiction.
+Our team will review your withdrawal symptoms and your history of alcohol or drug abuse.
 However, if you are suffering from addiction related to one or more of the above substances you may be a good candidate for medical detox.

-There are a variety of detox medications that may be used during your detoxification process.
+There are a variety of medications that may be used during your drug detox process.
 The detox medication that is right for you will be based on the substances you’re addicted to, the severity of your addiction, and any other underlying health conditions.

-This detox medication is used to manage detox symptoms for those addicted to alcohol or opiates.
+This detox medication is used to manage alcohol and opioid withdrawal symptoms.
 Naltrexone acts as a long-acting opioid antagonist.
 This means that it attaches to the same receptors in the brain as opioids but does not produce the same euphoric effects.

 Vivitrol is a long-acting form of naltrexone that is injected once a month.
 It can be used in detox and detox plus programs.
 Individuals can only get Vivitrol after being clean from opioids or alcohol for 7-10 days.